spring-projects/spring-boot/spring-bootstrap-service/README.md

 those dependencies.
 The first dependency adds Spring Bootstrap auto configuration and the Jetty container to your application, and the second one adds some more opinionated stuff like the default management endpoints.
-If you prefer Tomcat FIXME: use a different dependency.
+If you prefer Tomcat you can just add the embedded Tomcat jars to your classpath instead of Jetty.

 You should be able to run it already: